You are at the top of the page

 What's happening at Hampton Court Palace?

-In 2025 and 2026, some rooms and routes will have reduced access or be closed as we carry out vital conservation work.
+In 2025 and 2026, some major projects will mean that certain rooms and routes will have reduced access or be closed as we fulfil this essential work.

 Explore the Great Gatehouse on our 360-degree image, created in partnership with Google Arts & Culture.

-Conservation work in Base Court is part of one of the largest archaeological excavations at the palace, which could offer a tantalising glimpse into Tudor history.
+Conservation work in Base Court will be part of one of the largest archaeological excavations at the palace, which could offer a tantalising glimpse into Tudor history.

 This was the ‘arrivals’ area with guest lodgings available for courtiers and their servants.
-Here, up to 1000 people would gather at Base Court and it was an important function of life at the Tudor court as part of a ‘royal filtering system’.
+Here, up to 1000 people would gather at Base Court and it was an important function of life at the Tudor court as part of a ‘royal filtering system’ - only visitors of high rank would be able to move forward.

 Explore Base Court on our 360-degree image, created in partnership with Google Arts & Culture.